Martian Aerogel Jacket - Mercury edition

 Model is 6ft 1 / 185cm with a 39 inch / 99cm chest, and wears size Medium.

-• Outer shell and lining made from space parachutes
+• Outer shell and lining is made from the same parachutes that landed the last Rover on Mars.

 This entire jacket is built from two materials that count ‘travelling through space’ as their day job.
 On the inside is a completely new type of aerogel built by the same team making the new aerogel heat shield for the next Mars Rover.
 Laser-drilled with hundreds of micropores it’s the first aerogel in the world that’s flexible, durable, and waterproof.